You may visit our Postgraduate Website to view the postgraduate programme information, admission requirements and application deadlines.

 If you want to change your chosen subject under the same programme, please return a completed application form to Registry by email and pay the application fee of HK$50.
 Changes will only be considered on special circumstances.

-No, you just need to upload a copy of your academic documents when you submit an online application.
-However, you will need to present the ORIGINAL documents of all your qualifications stated in your application at the time of registration in July / August.
+When you are invited for performing programme registration, you will normally be required to present the ORIGINAL documents of all your qualifications stated in your application at the time of registration in July / August.
 The University may require you to apply for official transcripts and/or language test reports which will be sent directly to us from the issuing universities / authorities.
 Applicants will be notified by individual notification.

 You will need to present the ORIGINAL of the following documents at registration: